tk744/rubot/README.md

 For a full list of commands, run `rubot -h`.

-## Color Strings
+## Data Formats

+`rubot` encodes a **move sequence** as a whitespace-separated list of moves described using [standard notation](https://ruwix.com/the-rubiks-cube/notation/).
+The six base moves are `U`, `L`, `F`, `R`, `B`, and `D`, representing a quarter clockwise turn on that face.
+Each base move can be suffixed by `i` to represent a counter-clockwise (i.e. inverse) turn, or `2` to represent a half turn.

-`rubot` serializes cube states into color strings.
+`rubot` serializes cube states into **color strings**.
 A color string is 54 characters long, and is encoded as 6 substrings (one per face) of 9 characters (one per tile).
 The faces are arranged in the order U, L, F, R, B, D, and the tiles in each face are arranged in row-major order.
 It does not matter what characters are used for each color, as long as they are consistent.
 The figure below depicts the index of each tile in a color string:

 <p align="center"><img alt="cube string encoding" src="cube-string.png" width="500"></p>